 [!Note|style:flat|label:Key Takeaway|iconVisibility:hidden] The key idea to take away from this discussion is that defining useful channels involves both understanding the applications' requirements and recognizing the limitations of the underlying technology.
 The challenge is to fill in the gap between what the application expects and what the underlying technology can provide.
 This is sometimes called the semantic gap.

 A final requirement, which seems to be neglected or left till last all too often (as we do here), is that networks need to be managed.
-Managing a network includes making changes as the network grows to carry more traffic or reach more users, and troubleshooting the network when things go wrong or performance isn't as desired.
+Managing a network includes upgrading equipment as the network grows to carry more traffic or reach more users, troubleshooting the network when things go wrong or performance isn't as desired, and adding new features in support of new applications.

 This requirement is partly related to the issue of scalability discussed above—as the Internet has scaled up to support billions of users and at least hundreds of millions of hosts, the challenges of keeping the whole thing running correctly and correctly configuring new devices as they are added have become increasingly problematic.
 Configuring a single router in a network is often a task for a trained expert; configuring thousands of routers and figuring out why a network of such a size is not behaving as expected can become a task beyond any single human.
 Furthermore, to make the operation of a network scalable and cost-effective, network operators typically require many management tasks to be automated or at least performed by relatively unskilled personnel.